black-da-bull/maestro-on-mosaic/docs/os-diff-report.md

 | v4.5.5 | Core Mandates list skips item 8 (numbered 7 → 9) | defect | medium |

 **Pattern:** the per-version *announced* changes are accurate — every labelled change does appear in the diff.
-The silent issues are all **regeneration drift**: heading capitalization that oscillates because the document is re-emitted from scratch each version, a numbering slip in v4.5.5, and execution output accreting into the spec.
-None of them change the OS's intended behavior, but the item-8 skip and the embedded run-logs are worth fixing if these artifacts are meant to be a clean version-controlled baseline.
+The unannounced changes are all **artifacts of the documentation medium**: heading capitalization that oscillates because the ~13,000-word document is re-emitted by hand each version, a numbering slip in v4.5.5, and execution output accreting into the spec.
+None of them change the OS's intended behavior and none indicate the system degrading — the system was operational throughout the lineage.
+The item-8 skip and the embedded run-logs are simply worth tidying if these artifacts are to serve as a clean version-controlled baseline.